Answers To Frequently Asked Questions About Access To PlanningResource

 A. Once you are signed in, you may change your email address and password.

-To do this, visit the My Planning section.
+To do this, visit the My Account section.

 Q. What information can I change in My Account?

-A. You can change the following information in My Planning:
+A. You can change the following information in My Account:

 - Email address